 - Identifies various characteristics of PGMs

 We are currently working on updating the PGMD version 2.0.
 Version 2.0 will cover the years 1981 to 2014 and will include new variables on how PGMs were terminated, how they were created, as well as more specific information on ethnic membership and ethnic targets.
-The release of PGMD version 2.0 is planned for 2018.
+You can view a DRAFT of the codebook for the updated PGMD v2.0 here.

 Typology of pro-government militias